apache/dubbo-samples/README.md

 The purpose of this project is to verify issues in module integration and process invocation of Dubbo.
 The samples in this repository are good integration test cases.

 This project, together with Dubbo unit testing (please see [unit test guide](http://dubbo.apache.org/en-us/docs/developers/contributor-guide/test-coverage-guide_dev.html)), constitutes the functional testing of Dubbo.
-For those issues that are not easy to verify in Dubbo unit test , please feel free to add new test cases
+For those issues that are not easy to verify in Dubbo unit test , please submit here.

 #### How to write integration test cases ?